 Managed Service Providers (MSPs) allow clients to outsource their day-to-day operations to enhance efficiency.
 For example, lockbox solutions are a typical offering by data centers that offer managed services.

-However, the business or the buyer will manage the applications that are running on the systems.
-Usually, there will be service level agreements in place that dictate the terms between the buyer and the data center.
+However, the business or the buyer will manage the applications running on the systems.
+Usually, service-level agreements dictate the terms between the buyer and the data center.

 The main point to note here is that data center managed services will physically store your data on hardware located within the premises.
 Further, businesses will have complete control over the hardware within the data center.

-But, since the service provider handles all the maintenance, companies can focus on running their businesses with improved efficiency.
+However, since the service provider handles all the maintenance, companies can focus on improving their business efficiency.

 Cloud-Based Services, What’s the Difference?

-When it comes to cloud-based services, the data will be stored on the internet.
-Further, companies will also be running their operations on virtual machines.
+When it comes to cloud-based services, data will be stored on the Internet.
+Further, companies will also run their operations on virtual machines.
 That’s a big difference!

 If there aren’t any regulatory restrictions (like HIPAA or PCI DSS) and the business doesn’t already have an existing data management infrastructure in-house, this can be an excellent solution.
 Further, they won’t have any CAPEX costs, and OPEX costs will be significantly reduced.